hbc/breakfast/README.md

 | October 30th | [HMS’ Jeffrey Modell Center for Immunology, Room 100A](https://goo.gl/maps/23ck7uK8LggeecGY6) |
 | November 20th | [HMS’ Jeffrey Modell Center for Immunology, Room 100A](https://goo.gl/maps/23ck7uK8LggeecGY6) |
 | December 18th | [HMS’ Jeffrey Modell Center for Immunology, Room 100A](https://goo.gl/maps/23ck7uK8LggeecGY6) |
-* *if the last Wednesday is a holiday, then the breakfast will be on the last non-holiday Wednesday*

 >_**Detailed directions to the Jeffrey Modell Center for Immunology:** From the HMS quad, go to the building entrance of the Courtyard cafe, then turn left at the security guard.
 At the end of the hall is the Modell Center._